marinintim/upload-file-to-s3/README.md

 # upload-file-to-s3
-Upload a file to S3-compatible storage
+Github action for uploading a file to S3-compatible storage.

+## License

+Blue Oak Model License, see `./LICENSE`